nathanmarianovsky/manualmath.com/README.md

 ### Getting All Objects of a Certain Type
 The API used for this website has been written in PHP and can be found inside the "/api" folder.
 Now to use the actual API, there exist ways to extract the subjects, topics, sections, and examples from the database.
 So lets say that you want to get either all of the subjects, topics, sections, or examples that are available in the database.
 You would call on:
 ```
-localhost/api/type_of_object_wanted
+localhost/api/param
 ```
-where "localhost" can remain if you are running a local build or replaced with the domain name and "type_of_object_wanted" represents what we want to get which can be one of four things:
+where "localhost" can remain if you are running a local build or replaced with the domain name and param represents what we want to get which can be one of four things:
 * subjects
 * topics
 * sections